agentmodels/agentmodels.org/chapters/3c-pomdp.md

 ### Formal model

 We first define a new class of decision probems (POMDPs) and then define an agent model for optimally solving these problems.
 Our definitions are based on refp:kaelbling1998planning.
-A Partially Observable Markov Decision Process (POMDP) is a tuple $$(S,A(s),T(s,a),U(s,a),\Omega,O)$$, where:
+A Partially Observable Markov Decision Process (POMDP) is a tuple [TODO: use the bigger, sharper parens for this tuple] $$(S,A(s),T(s,a),U(s,a),\Omega,O)$$, where:

 - $$S$$ (state space), $$A$$ (action space), $$T$$ (transition function), $$U$$ (utility or reward function) form an MDP as defined in [chapter III.1](/chapters/3a-mdp.html), with $$U$$ assumed to be deterministic.